vvpn9/Python-Webscrapping-Practice/Readme.md

 I know the basic steps to take the job

 For R part, the use of ggplot to plot Frequency vs. Timeline, etc.

-For SQL part, maybe the use of MySQL and smoeother database management software/system (habase)
+For SQL part, maybe the use of MySQL and some other database management software/system (habase)